Orbital Optimization in Selected Configuration Interaction Methods: Optimization Strategies

 A more fundamental limitation comes from the fact that although the CI subspace is strictly convex and the orbital subspace is approximately convex, the space consisting of both subspaces can be highly nonconvex.
 This can result in a large number of local minima in the energy landscape.
 When this occurs, the level shift added to the Hessian matrix ${\bf h}$ will need to be very large in order to ensure convergence.
 Often, such very large level shifts completely overwhelm the meaningful information from the other dimensions of the Hessian and result in very small step sizes.
 When this happens, convergence becomes painfully slow or leads to a local minimum.
-In Fig.~\ref{fig:summary}, H$_2$CO does not have negative eigenvalues in $\bf h$ and the fully coupled Newton and augmented Hessian methods give rapid convergence.
-The more difficult systems of ScO and Cr$_2$ both have a very nonconvex energy landscape and they converge slowly and are not shown in Fig.~\ref{fig:summary}.
+In Fig.~\ref{fig:summary}, H$_2$CO does not have negative eigenvalues in $\bf h$ (the lowest eigenvalue being $1.79\times 10^{-6}$) and the fully coupled Newton and augmented Hessian methods give rapid convergence.
+The more difficult systems of ScO and Cr$_2$ both have a very nonconvex energy landscape (the lowest eigenvalues in $\bf h$ being -7.21 and -0.51, respectively) and much larger values of $\mu$ and $\lambda$ are needed to achieve convergence and they only converge slowly.